alces-software/flight-appliance-docs/docs/source/getting-started/environment-usage/using-openfoam-with-alces-flight-compute.rst

     paraFoam -builtin

 10. Using the ``Mesh Regions`` box on the bottom left of the interface - enable all of the Mesh regions.
+Once all of the Mesh regions are selected, click the ``Apply`` button.
 11. Click the ``Play`` button using the toolbar to run the output.

 .. image:: ../../_images/paraFoam.png